 It goes without saying that a lesson should always begin with a topic derived from your expectations, students need and the curriculum.
 And since it is anchored on a specific subject, it should be part of the larger curriculum.
 Even so, a topic can be determined by the questions students ask, community resources and other expectations as defined by content standards.
 When planning a topic, decide on the following:

 Benchmarks and Performance Standards

-Performance and benchmark standards for the topic need to be defined in advance since it is the only way you can access and evaluate how successful the session was.
+It is important to define performance and benchmark standards for the topic in advance, since it is the only way you can access and evaluate how successful the session was.

 Intended Learning Outcomes